weenming/Thin-Film-Design/README.md

 # Needle Optimization Using TFNN
 ## Overview
-TFNN is an efficient algorithm in computing transmission matrices when simulating optical response of multi-layer structures.
+TFNN is an efficient algorithm in computing transmission matrices when simulating optical response of multi-layer thin film structures.
 We implement TFNN in needle optimization, which is a classical algorithm in designing layers with little known information of the target.

 The aim of this project is